SAP/spartacus-docs/pages/dev/Customizing-CMS-Components.md

 ### Custom Angular CMS Components

-You can provide a CMS component configuration to the `ConfigModule`, or directly to the `StorefrontModule`.
+You can provide a CMS component configuration to the `ConfigModule`, or directly to the `B2cStorefrontModule`.
 The following configuration shows how to configure a custom Angular component for the `BannerComponent`:

 ```typescript
 ConfigModule.withConfig({